FlindersFAME/fame.github.io/Blog/_posts/2021-05-27-linux-getting-started.md

 ## Connecting to an external server

 This section applies if you are connecting to a Linux server, rather than directly working on a Linux-based PC.
-There are two types of connection's that you will need to establish.
+There are two types of connections that you will need to establish.
  - SSH: will let you pull up a command line terminal on the server
  - FTP: will let you transfer files between the server and your computer